Uzi: BA93 and BA94

-The BA93 and BA94 are Burma-made clones of the Uzi.
+The BA93 and BA94 are Myanmar made clones of the Uzi.
 Production started in Myanmar after 1991 when an Israeli delegation visited the country and supplied the Tatmadaw with Uzis.
 It also included the rights to manufacture the Uzi under license.

 The BA93 is based on the Uzi, but with a longer barrel and fixed stock.
 It was introduced in 1993.
-It is commonly seen with Myanma soldiers and special forces units operating in commando or VIP protection operations.
+It is commonly seen with Myanmar soldiers and special forces units operating in commando or VIP protection operations.

 The BA94 was introduced in 1994.
 Improvements made include moving the charging handle from the top to the left with a shorter barrel.
 This model is mostly seen with Myanma police forces.

 As of 2018, both weapons were renamed MA-13.

 Socimi Type 821

-Norinco M320
+Norinco Model 320

-Norinco of China manufactures an unlicensed copy of the Uzi Model B that is sold as the M320.
+Norinco of China manufactures an unlicensed copy of the Uzi Model B that is sold as the Model 320.
 Early versions were marked "POLICE Model" in English.
 Modifications were made to avoid the US Assault Weapon Import Ban: the folding stock was replaced with a wooden thumbhole stock, the barrel nut was welded in place, and the bayonet lug was removed.
 The gun had a gray parkerized finish, a 410 mm carbine-length barrel and is 800 mm overall.

 TK-K12

-The TK-K12 is a Vietnamese clone of the IMI Micro Uzi since 2013.
+The TK-K12 (or TL-K12) is a Vietnamese clone of the IMI Micro Uzi since 2013.